vkakerbeck/tbp.monty/docs/contributing/ways-to-contribute-to-code.md

 # How To Contribute Code

-Monty integrates code changes using Github Pull Requests.
+Monty integrates code changes using GitHub Pull Requests.
 To start contributing code to Monty, please consult the [Contributing Pull Requests](pull-requests.md) guide.